The European Union's Deforestation Regulation (EUDR)

 Frequently Asked Questions

-The EUDR aims to minimize the EU’s contribution to global deforestation and forest degradation, reduce greenhouse gas emissions, and combat global biodiversity loss by ensuring that products associated with deforestation are not marketed in the EU unless they comply with sustainability criteria.
+The EUDR aims to minimise the EU’s contribution to global deforestation and forest degradation, reduce greenhouse gas emissions, and combat global biodiversity loss by ensuring that products associated with deforestation are not marketed in the EU unless they comply with sustainability criteria.

 Companies will have 18 months from the official entry into force of the regulation to adapt to the new rules.
 SMEs are granted a longer adaptation period.

-A: Non-compliance may result in fines of up to 4% of annual turnover for companies allowing deforestation-linked commodities to enter the EU.
+Non-compliance may result in fines of up to 4% of annual turnover for companies allowing deforestation-linked commodities to enter the EU.

 Anthesis offers a range of services, including benchmarking, target setting, policy development, supplier engagement, monitoring, verification, and communication, to help companies create deforestation- and conversion-free supply chains.